anniecherk/sweetpea-haskell/README.md

+### Disclaimer!
+Currently mid-refactor, this code doesn't work

 SweetPea is a language for declaratively specifying randomized experimental designs, and a runtime for synthesizing trial sequences generated from the design specification; this prototype that is targeted at psychology and neuroscience experiments.

 An experimental design is a description of experimental factors, relationships between factors, sequential constraints, and how to map those factors onto a sequence of trials.
 The reliability and validity of experimental results heavily relies on rigorous experimental design.